Buffalo supermarket shooting: What do we know so far?

 WHAT HAPPENED?

-A white 18-year-old wearing military gear and livestreaming with a helmet camera opened fire Saturday afternoon at Tops Friendly Market.
-That’s a supermarket in a predominantly Black neighborhood of Buffalo, New York.
+A white 18-year-old wearing body armor and live streaming with a helmet camera opened fire at around 2:30 p.m.
+Saturday outside Tops Friendly Market.
+It’s a supermarket in a predominantly Black neighborhood of Buffalo.

-According to police, the gunman began shooting in the parking lot then moved inside the store.
+According to police, the gunman began shooting in the parking lot and then moved inside the store.
 Security guard Aaron Salter fired multiple shots but none penetrated the gunman’s armor.
-The gunman killed Salter and then stalked through the aisles, shooting shoppers.
+The gunman killed Salter, who was Black and then stalked through the aisles, shooting shoppers.

+At one point, he trained his weapon on a white person cowering behind a checkout counter, but says “Sorry!” and doesn’t shoot, as seen in portions of the live stream video circulating online.

 WHO IS THE SUSPECTED GUNMAN?